mrsalmon1976/safish.com/_posts/2024/2024-09-05-assigning-custom-app-roles-entra-admin.markdown

 published: true
 ---

-I find the [Entra ad min center](https://entra.microsoft.com/) completely unintuitive when it comes to assigning custom roles to my own enterprise applications, so this post is a reminder as to how to create and assign the roles.
+I find the [Entra admin center](https://entra.microsoft.com/) completely unintuitive when it comes to assigning custom roles to my own enterprise applications, so this post is a reminder to myself as to how to create and assign the roles.

 ## Add Custom Roles